Please note that all images in this gallery are copyrighted by the artist and may not be reproduced without permission.

 Janet writes,

 So, are you impressed yet?
 You should be.
-When people ask Janet how long it took her to paint a particular painting, these days she can honestly tell them, "Oh, about fifty years.
+When people ask Janet how long it takes to do a painting, after adding in the years of training and practice, she can honestly tell them, "Oh, about fifty years."

 These reference photos were provided by Niles' owner.